 Seeds are a great alternative because they also give baked goods a great texture and flavor.
 In this recipe, I’m using a combination of sunflower and flax seeds.
 Other seeds like pumpkin and sesame seeds work as well.
 You can combine these seeds together, or use just one of them to make these cookies.
 If seeds are not your favorite, you can substitute them with almond or cashew flour as well.

-Watch my instructional video below as I talk more about these substitutions and give you more information.
+Watch my instructional video above as I talk more about these substitutions and give you more information.
 In my video, I also tell you how you can substitute the egg with flax or chia ‘egg’, and I give you alternatives to using butter in case you can’t eat dairy.

 These cookies take no time to make and are delicious.
 The chocolate melts in your mouth when you take a bite and I love that feeling!
 They are perfect for chocolate lovers who have serious dietary restrictions.
 Enjoy 🙂